Health Team Offers COVID-19 Update

 - Provide hand sanitizer during church services/events

-As the holidays and cold and flu season approach, it is important for us to remember that many in our congregations have underlying medical conditions that put them at high risk of severe illness from COVID-19.
+It is important for us to remember that many in our congregations have underlying medical conditions that put them at high risk of severe illness from COVID-19.
 In addition, younger children (under age 5) are still not yet eligible for vaccination.

 Download this update in PDF to share